TheAwakenedBoss/2FaBypasser/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-DISCLAIMER I DO NOT ENDORSE ANY HACKING OR MALWARE ATTACKING, THIS RAT BUILDER WAS MADE FOR EDUCATINAL PURPOSE ONLY
+DISCLAIMER I DO NOT ENDORSE ANY HACKING OR MALWARE ATTACKING, THIS RAT BUILDER WAS MADE FOR EDUCATINAL PURPOSE ONLY.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!